tim-hub/QualityCaps_Php/README.md

 # QualityCaps_Php
-Unitec Web Application Assignment example
+Unitec Web Application Assignment example.

+This is a shopping website.